jerr0328/jerr0328.github.io/index.md

 ## About Me

-I'm a software engineer living in Berlin.
-I'm currently the Data Pipeline squad lead at Planet.
+I'm a software engineer living in Berlin, currently working as the Data Pipeline squad lead at Planet.
 I'm originally from Belgium, although I grew up in Florida.
 I have dual United States and Belgian citizenships.
 In high school I did the International Baccalaureate and Computer Science programs.
 I then studied Computer Science at the University of Central Florida in Orlando, with a minor in Legal Studies.
-During that time, I was an intern at Lockheed Martin in Cape Canaveral.
+During that time, I was an intern at Lockheed Martin in Cape Canaveral, FL.
 I graduated in May 2012 with Honors.
 I then worked for two years for Harris Corporation doing embedded software development before moving to Berlin in 2014 to work for BlackBridge.
 In 2015, BlackBridge was acquired by Planet.
-I've always been a huge space geek.
+As you might already notice, I've always been a huge space geek.

 ## Tech